 const config = configResult.value;

-const selectTokensResult = gui.getSelectTokens();
+const selectTokensResult = builder.getSelectTokens();

-if (selectTokensResult.error) throw new Error(selectTokensResult.error.readableMsg);
+throw new Error(selectTokensResult.error.readableMsg);

 const selectTokens = selectTokensResult.value;

-const depositsResult = gui.getDeposits();
+const depositsResult = builder.getDeposits();

 if (depositsResult.error) throw new Error(depositsResult.error.readableMsg);